A Thriving Community

-The House system is at the heart of school life at the Royal Hospital School and great emphasis is placed on a close partnership between pupil, school and parents.
-Each House is a thriving community with its own distinct identity and both day pupils and boarders are encouraged to participate fully in House life and to take advantage of the opportunity to do their prep in school and take part in co-curricular activities.
+The house system is at the heart of school life at the Royal Hospital School and great emphasis is placed on a close partnership between pupil, school and parents.
+Each house is a thriving community with its own distinct identity and both day pupils and boarders are encouraged to participate fully in house life and to take advantage of the opportunity to do their prep in school and take part in co-curricular activities.

-Our diamond structured House system provides age-appropriate pastoral care and support for both boarding and day pupils during their time at the School.
-A Housemaster or Housemistress takes overall responsibility for the House, assisted on a day-to-day basis by the Matron, as well as resident and non-resident House staff.
+Our diamond structured house system provides age-appropriate pastoral care and support for both boarding and day pupils during their time at the school.
+A housemaster or housemistress takes overall responsibility for the house, assisted on a day-to-day basis by the matron, as well as resident and non-resident house staff.
 Every pupil is also assigned a house-based tutor, who is a mentor of academic progress, co-curricular involvement and social development.

-In the final year of Sixth Form, the whole year group comes together again in Nelson House which is modelled on a university hall of residence with single-study bedrooms for boarders, dedicated study space for day pupils and large social areas.
+In the final year of Sixth Form, the whole year group comes together again in Nelson House which is modelled on a university hall of residence with single-study bedrooms for boarders (one wing for boys and one for girls), dedicated study space for day pupils and large social areas.
 Here pupils are encouraged to become more self-reliant, and will learn to achieve a balance between academic, extra-curricular and social commitments.

 Around 450 pupils board at the Royal Hospital School on a full time, weekly or 3-night basis.
 We operate a six day week with lessons on Saturday mornings and sport in the afternoon.
 On Saturday evenings and Sundays there are house-based activities or whole school social events as well as cultural and shopping trips.
-Those living further afield will be pleased to know that we have no compulsory exeat weekends and even on our 'quite weekends' the School remains open.
+Those living further afield will be pleased to know that we have no compulsory exeat weekends and even on our 'quiet weekends' the School remains open.

 Boarding can be a whole new way of life for some, but with our focus on good communication with parents and our established buddy and peer support systems, new pupils settle in quickly and before long refer to their House as a ‘home from home’.

-The provision for day pupils is unrivalled compared to most day schools and includes social areas, changing and storage facilities and study rooms with full Wi-Fi access.
-Pupils can arrive as early as 07:30 in the morning, but by 08:10 for the daily House Meeting, and leave when the daily buses depart at around 18:00 or up until 19:00 when the Houses close.
+The provision for day pupils is unrivaled compared to most day schools and includes social areas, changing and storage facilities and study rooms with full Wi-Fi access.
+Pupils can arrive as early as 07:30 in the morning, but by 08:20 for the daily House Meeting, and leave when the daily buses depart at around 18:15 or up until 19:00 when the Houses close.
 The opportunity for extended stay is very popular with working parents and provides plenty of opportunity to get involved in the co-curricular life of the school, but day pupils can leave as soon as their school commitments are completed from 16:15 if they wish.